formkit/docs-content/3.inputs/form.md

 ### useFormKitContextById

-Similar to `useFormKitContext` this composable finds any `<FormKit>` context object if that component has been given an explicit `id`.
-Optionally you can provide an effect callback that will be invoked whenever the node becomes available.
+Similar to `useFormKitContext`, this composable finds any `<FormKit>` context object if that component has been given an explicit `id`.
+Optionally you can provide an effect callback that will be invoked whenever the context becomes available.

 ::Example
 ---